Take 30 minutes to see how Redo can help you retain more revenue through a more cohesive post-purchase experience for your buyers.

 For merchants managing complex exchange workflows with high daily volume, this was a real and recurring friction.
 Ops teams needed flexibility to correct compensation choices without canceling and rebuilding the entire return.

-A separate feature addresses this directly.
-Merchants can now change a customer's compensation method, from exchange to refund or store credit, even after the exchange order has been created, as long as the return has not been processed yet.
+Redo now lets merchants change a customer's compensation method, from exchange to refund or store credit, even after the exchange order has been created, as long as the return has not been processed yet.
 The exchange order exists, but it is not locked in until processing closes the window.

 For support teams at high-volume brands handling dozens of return edge cases per day, this capability eliminates a meaningful category of manual rework.
 Fewer voided and restarted returns.
 Fewer customers waiting while an agent rebuilds their return from zero.
 And operations staff who spend their time on real decisions rather than administrative restarts.